usgs/wdfn-blog/content/5-New-Things.md

 property, or commerce.
 The issuance of **flood advisories** or **warnings** is linked to flood stage.

-**Moderate Flooding **is defined to have some inundation of structures and roads near the stream.
+**Moderate Flooding** - is defined to have some inundation of structures and roads near the stream.
 Some evacuations of people and/or transfer of property to higher elevations may be necessary.
 A **flood warning** should be issued if moderate flooding is expected during the